Hexawise/hexawise-value/site/content/microsite/practice-landing-page.md

 ---
 title: Practice landing Page
-description: Here's a quick refresher on Hexawise and how it sepearates itself from traditional testing methods.
+description: Here's a quick refresher on Hexawise and how it separates itself from traditional testing methods.
 url: practice-landing-page
 intro_header: Hexawise is a test design optimization tool that allows users to